niklasmh/tdt4145-training-diary-project/README.md

 ### Structure:

+The project consists of two packages:

+#### View-package

 The UI is command-line based and uses classes called Handlers.
 Each handler represent a menu.
 For instance there is one ExerciseHandler, and one ExerciseGroupHandler, as they represent different menus.
+You can "drill-down" into a menu, and the return back to the main menu.

 #### Database-package
 The _handler_-classes connect to _services_.
 It is the services that talk to the database.
 The ExerciseService has methods for fetching a list of all Exercises, saving a new to the database, etc. There is one Service per Entity.
 In the code the Entities are represented by simple classes i n the database.models package.